The End of Innocence

 It was crushing.

 It seemed perfect.
 But when we arrived, I noticed the landline used an old-style manual counter.
-Something urged me to memorize the number—in case she was calling someone.
-I didn’t.
+Something urged me to memorise the number—in case she was calling someone.
+I didn't.
 I let it go.

 Another sleepless night.
 Then I flew to Cape Town.